asterics/FLipMouse/Documentation/MarkdownManual/FLipMouseManual.md

 *Figure 25: Write word function*

-In this example, "Hello" will be written eacht time button 2 of the FLipMouse is pressed.
+In this example, "Hello" will be written each time button 2 of the FLipMouse is pressed.

 #### Action category: Device